heritage-of-rajasthan-essay

 From the walled city of Jaipur

 Despite living in Jaipur for many years, I have never lived in the walled city area of Jaipur.
 I found the walled city area unkempt and shabby.
-This was because of the open drainage system which had issues related to cleanliness and traffic.
+This was because of the open drainage system open garbage dumping in the by-lanes and issues related to cleanliness and traffic.

 jaipur-shopping-ghee-walon-rasta-johari-bazaar